ramigs/strapi-nuxt-article/strapi-nuxt.md

 </script>
 ```

-> By not promising the user that an email will be sent and not disclosing
-> whether the email/username even exists in the database, we 1) encourage them
-> to double check their credentials (in case they don’t get the link) and 2)
+> In our implementation we're disclosing whether the email is registered or not.
+> The reason is to show that Strapi gives us that information.
+However, for
+> applications with greater security requirements, we could also just display
+> the success message, whether Strapi responds with an error or not - helping
-> prevent phishing attacks.
+> the prevention of phishing attacks.

 ![Nuxt Reset Password Page](./strapi-nuxt-forgot-password-form.png)